by Judy Kim

 - Before rolling, let the pie dough come to room temperature, about 5 minutes, to prevent cracking.
 On a lightly floured surface, roll out round disk to thickness between 1/8-inch and 1/4-inch.
 Keep dough moving and apply just enough flour to prevent it from sticking.
 Try avoid using too much flour to prevent the pastry from getting tough.
 Gently roll onto a rolling pin and transfer over your pie dish, one preferably with a narrow lip.
 Trim pastry with scissors or a sharp paring knife along the rim, there will be no excess.
 Roll leftover pieces a bit thinner and cut out using a small leaf pie cutter.
 These will be used to make the leaf crown around the crust.
 Place on a generously floured sheet pan.
 Keep pie dish and sheet pan in fridge until ready to use.
 Note: Be careful not to stretch the dough or it will just shrink back (Trust me, it doesn't like being stretched).
 Rather just continue to roll until you reach the desired size.

 - Roll out rectangular piece of pastry to 1/8-inch thickness.
 Using a wavy edge pastry wheel, cut a variety of narrow and wide strips to create the lattice and twisted cables.
 Use remaining dough to cut out shapes such as flowers and leaves for decoration.
 To make the leaves look more realistic, try bending them a bit.
 Place lattice strips in a single layer on a new floured sheet pan; keep on the counter.
 If the strips are too cold, they won't be pliable enough make the lattice.
 But if they are difficult to work with at any point, put them back in the fridge for a few minutes.
-Add flowers and leaves to previous sheet pan and keep in the fridge until ready to use.
+Add flowers and leaves to previous sheet pan and keep in the fridge, preferably freezer until ready to use.

 - Place oven rack in middle and preheat oven to 375 degrees F. In a small bowl beat egg with heavy cream; set aside.

 - In a large mixing bowl, add blood orange zest and supreme orange segments.
-Drain and disgard any excess liquid from the oranges.
+Drain and discard any excess liquid from the oranges.
 Mix in sugar, sea salt, bitters, cinnamon and vanilla extract.
 Fold in apples until well coated; sprinkle 3 tbsp flour and toss again.
 Transfer apple mixture into pie dish and try to keep the mixture even.
 Scatter frozen butter cubes evenly all over the apples.

-- Remove sheet pan with remaining pastry from the fridge.
+- Remove sheet pan with remaining pastry from the fridge or freezer.
 To create a simple lattice design, place strips (any width you prefer) in one direction across the entire pie.
 Lift every other row, place another strip in the opposite direction and flip the strips back down.
 Alternatively lift every other row, place another strip in the opposite direction and flip strips back down again until the lattice is complete.
 Try to keep the lattice pieces close together to cover most of the filling, this will help trap in steam and make a tender filling that doesn't dry out.

 - To create cable knit roping, loosely twist 2 strips of similar width together to create a cable knit effect.
 Try to keep the strips flat to create an even cable that will look like an Irish Aran sweater.
 For my Garden Trellis design I mixed in cable knit ropes, a row of leaves and a row of flowers with the wavy flat strips.